We understand that when a loved one passes away, on top of the overwhelming emotions faced, there can also be a lot to do.

 Register the death

-In England, Wales, and Northern Ireland this needs to be done within five days and in Scotland within eight days.
+In England, Wales, and Northern Ireland you should register the death within five days and in Scotland within eight days.
 If you are able, do this at the register office for the council in which the person died.
 The registrar will give you a Certificate of Registration of Death.
 Most organisations will need to see original documents, so we recommend you buy extra copies.

-The government website has information on registry offices and the documents you may need to take with you.
+The government website has information on register offices and the documents you may need to take with you.

 Locate the will